Joint Ph.D. in Classics, University of Padua and Swansea University

 Selected list of publications:

-Xenophon's Ephesiaca: a Paraliterary Love-story from the Ancient World, Groningen: Barkhuis, Groningen University Library, forthcoming in Fall 2017.
+Xenophon's Ephesiaca: a Paraliterary Love-story from the Ancient World, Groningen: Barkhuis, Groningen University Library, Fall 2017.

 'Learning from allegorical images in the Book of Visions of The Shepherd of Hermas,' Arethusa 50.2, 221-255, 2017.

 'Aelius Aristides' Sacred Tales: a study of the creation of the "narrative about Asclepius,'" Classical Antiquity 35.1, 126-146, 2016.